Azure/azure-kusto-graph-samples/resource graph/README.md

 ### Simple Graph queries

 Get all resources of the "Contoso" tenant with the "Age" property on nodes and the "LocationFilter" property on edges.
+Visualize using [Kusto Explorer](https://aka.ms/ke).

 ```kusto
 let tenants=dynamic(["Contoso"]);